dragon.data.DDict

 Exception – Other exceptions are possible if for instance the serialized dictionary no longer exists.

-- detach() None
+- detach() None [source]

 Detach from the Distributed Dictionary and free all local resources of this client.
 But leave in place the DDict for other clients and processes.

-- classmethod synchronize_ddicts(serialized_ddicts: list [str ]) None
+- classmethod synchronize_ddicts(serialized_ddicts: list [str ]) None [source]

 - Parameters:

-serialized_ddicts – a list of serialized dictionaries.
+serialized_ddicts – A list of serialized DDicts to synchronize.

-- clone(clone_list: list [str ]) None
+- clone(clone_list: list [str ]) None [source]

-Clone dictionary to the list of dictionaries.
+Clone the current dictionary to the list of provided serialized dictionaries.

 - Parameters:

-clone_list – a list of serialized dictionaries.
+clone_list – A list of serialized DDicts which will then be clones

-- manager(id: int ) DDict
+- manager(id: int ) DDict [source]

 - Parameters: